byte-city/byte-city-web-docs/readme.md

 **Creates new system icon as a image tag**
 * glyph-name: glyph name from glyphs list under.
 * size-value: must be acceptable by CSS `width` and `height` property.
 Default size is 12px.
 Both width and hegith are euqal.
-* glyph-color: muste be a hex-code color.
+* glyph-color: must be a hex-code color.
 Default color is black.

 ## Screen Elements